 electroconvulsive therapy: systematic review BMJ

-edition): The Third Report of the Royal College of Psychiatrists’
+The ECT Handbook (3rd edition): The Royal College of Psychiatrists’

 London UK ECT Review Group (2003).